ciroabsantos/bsdlayers/README.md

 	- Commands: Here are created objects to encapsulate business operations.

 		- Create Entity Xpto
-		- Resolve Report Data, ….
+		- Resolve Report Data, â€¦.

 - Specs: Here are created objects that validate the state of model objects for specific situations:

 	- Spec to verify if Xpto is valid to be persisted,
-	- Spec to verify if Report eligible to be published, …
+	- Spec to verify if Report eligible to be published, â€¦

-####Service Layer:
+#### Service Layer:
-######Here are created objects that implements application workflows
+###### Here are created objects that implements application workflows

 - Services: Implementation of applications workflows